 SAHARA DESERT (#3- North Africa)

-With a total area of over 3.5 million square miles, the world’s third biggest desert covers approximately 31% of the African continent.
+With a total area of over 3.5 million square miles, the third biggest desert in the world covers approximately 31% of the African continent.
 It spans 12 different North African countries, from Mauritania and Morocco in the west over to Egypt and Sudan in the east.

 Yet still it boasts a surprisingly diverse array of flora and fauna, including around 2800 species of plants.
 Humans have lived here for at least 10,000 years, with some 30,000 petroglyphs remaining as evidence.